particle-iot/docs/src/content/datasheets/electron-datasheet.md

 ### Radio specifications

 The Electron is available in three different versions: A 2G version based on u-blox G350 cellular module, and two 3G versions based on U260 and U270 modules.
-The difference between the 3G versions is their operating frequency band which is differs based on the country.
+The difference between the 3G versions is their operating frequency band which differs based on the country.
 All of these cellular modules are GSM only and do not support CDMA networks.

 | Electron 3G Module  | Compatible Countries |
 | :------------------ |:---|